skip to main content

 The important and timely decisions that must be made to successfully care for patients is fundamental to the practice of nursing.
 Nurse scientists know these pressures and challenges, having lived it.
 This is precisely what is beautiful about the research skills nurses bring to higher education and research in general.
 National funding agencies like the National Institutes of Health (NIH)Agency for Healthcare Research and Quality (AHRQ)Patient-Centered Outcomes Research Institute (PCORI) and Health Resources and Services Administration (HRSA) routinely include doctoral-level nurse researchers on grant review and study section teams.

-Our nurse scientists collaborate with faculty in schools and colleges across the Texas A&M University campus and system while working with state and federal funding agencies, health foundations and health systems to publish their findings for the next generation.
+Our nurse scientists collaborate with faculty in academic units across the Texas A&M University campus and system while working with state and federal funding agencies, health foundations and health systems to publish their findings for the next generation.

 Examples of current nursing research underway include: